Mary Cummins, Real Estate Appraiser, Animal Advocates, Los Angeles, California

 3. Decline - When the property requires an increasing amount of upkeep to retain its original utility while demand slackens.
 Rents and property values decline.

 4. Revitalization or Rehabilitation - When demand increases for any reason serving to stimulate property renovation.
-Demand generally increases when people are priced out of adjacent areas and need more affordable housing.
+Demand generally increases when people are priced out of adjacent areas and need more affordable nearby housing.

 The first three stages of a property's life cycle are also termed development, maturity and old age.
 The principle of growth, equilibrium, decline and revitalization can also apply to entire neighborhoods.